standardco/espen-collect/README.md

 	adb push my_form.xml /sdcard/Android/data/org.odk.collect.android/files/forms
 	```

-1. Launch ODK Collect and tap `Fill Blank Form`.
+1. Launch ESPEN Collect and tap `Fill Blank Form`.
 The new form will be there.

 ## Using APIs for local development

-Certain functions in ODK Collect depend on cloud services that require API keys or authorization steps to work.
+Certain functions in ESPEN Collect depend on cloud services that require API keys or authorization steps to work.
 Here are the steps you need to take in order to use these functions in your development builds.

-**Google Drive and Sheets APIs**: When the "Google Drive, Google Sheets" option is selected in the "Server" settings, ODK Collect uses these APIs to store submitted form data in Google Sheets and submitted media in Google Drive.
+**Google Drive and Sheets APIs**: When the "Google Drive, Google Sheets" option is selected in the "Server" settings, ESPEN Collect uses these APIs to store submitted form data in Google Sheets and submitted media in Google Drive.
 To enable these APIs:
   1. Create and configure a Google API project for Google Sign-in using the "Configure Project" button found [here](https://developers.google.com/identity/sign-in/android/start).
       1. Choose whatever you'd like for the project and product name
       1. Select "Android" for "What are you calling from?"